-Members of CASVA’s resident community of scholars include the Samuel H. Kress Professor, the Andrew W. Mellon Professor, the Edmond J. Safra Visiting Professor, the A. W. Mellon Lecturer in the Fine Arts, and approximately twenty fellows at any one time, including senior fellows, visiting senior fellows, research associates, postdoctoral fellows, and predoctoral fellows.
-In addition, CASVA supports approximately twelve predoctoral fellows who are conducting research in the field.
+Members of CASVA’s resident community of scholars include the Samuel H. Kress Professor, the Andrew W. Mellon Professor, the Edmond J. Safra Visiting Professor, the A. W. Mellon Lecturer in the Fine Arts, and approximately 20 fellows at any one time, including senior fellows, visiting senior fellows, research associates, postdoctoral fellows, and predoctoral fellows.
+In addition, CASVA supports approximately 12 predoctoral fellows who are conducting research in the field.
 Fellows and professors who relocate to Washington are provided with housing in apartments near the National Gallery of Art, subject to availability.
 They are also provided with studies in the East Building of the Gallery.
 Lectures, colloquia, shoptalks, and other scholarly gatherings complement the fellowship program.

 Samuel H. Kress Professor

 This one-year position was established by the National Gallery, with the support of the Samuel H. Kress Foundation, in 1965.
 In addition to pursuing independent research, the Kress Professor is the senior member of the Center and counsels predoctoral fellows.

 This two-year position was established in 1994.
 The Mellon Professor is chosen to serve two consecutive academic years and is free to pursue independent research.